Eco Warriors - Sowing Seeds for a Greener Future

 We are mainly focusing on the school grounds, woodland areas and the pond which will help Cowley Hill gain Eco awards.

 We have set up an Eco Committee to help move plans forward quickly and would welcome the support of any interested parents.
-Please contact Mrs. Cooper through the school office if you would like to be involved in the exciting journey ahead.
+Please contact Mr Peters through the school office if you would like to be involved in the exciting journey ahead.

 Silver Award Gained

-Our Eco Warriors were delighted to be awarded Silver Status in June 2017, they are now already making plans to gain the coveted 'Green Flag' next year!
+Our Eco Warriors were delighted to be awarded Silver Status in 2017, they are now already making plans to gain the Gold Award next year!